 There is one easy way to avoid a ticket…don’t speed.

 Safety is SDOT’s number one goal.
 We measure the success of the school speed zone cameras by a reduction in speeds and violations, which means a reduction in revenues.
 Revenue from the speed cameras goes into safety improvements around schools.

-Cameras are currently installed at four schools:
+Cameras are currently installed at nine schools: